Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Fidelis Capital Partners is a fee-only SEC-registered investment advisor founded in 2022.
 The firm does not receive commissions for selling financial products and is not affiliated with a broker-dealer.
 Fidelis serves a range of clients, including individuals and high-net-worth individuals, family offices, trusts, estates, nonprofit organizations and business entities.

 There is no minimum account size required to engage their services, which include portfolio management (discretionary and non-discretionary), financial planning, retirement planning and the selection of third-party sub-managers.
-Additionally, Fidelis provides business consulting and helps clients coordinate with third-party professionals in areas such as accounting, trust services, and tax preparation.
+Additionally, Fidelis provides business consulting and helps clients coordinate with third-party professionals for accounting, tax preparation and trust services.

-While based in Tampa, Fidelis Capital has offices in Dallas, Washington D.C., St. Louis, Greenwich, Connectict, and Columbia, South Carolina.
-It's team features advisors and analysts who hold the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified trust and financial advisor (CTFA) and accredited investment fiduciary (AIF) designations.
+While based in Tampa, Fidelis Capital has offices in Dallas, Washington, D.C., St. Louis, Greenwich, Connecticut, and Columbia, South Carolina.
+Its team features advisors and analysts who hold the CFP® marks, as well as the chartered financial analyst (CFA), certified trust and financial advisor (CTFA) and accredited investment fiduciary (AIF) designations.

 Darwin Wealth Management

-Darwin Wealth Management manages assets primarily for individuals clients, both above and below the high-net-worth threshold.
+Darwin Wealth Management concludes our list of the top 10 financial advisors in Tampa.
+The firm primarily manages assets for individual clients, both above and below the high-net-worth threshold.
 The firm is also open to working with corporations and retirement plans.
 As a fee-based firm, advisors can earn commissions from third parties for selling insurance products.
 But those advisors are still bound to act in the client's best interest despite this potential conflict of interest.

 Darwin Wealth Management relies on technical analysis, fundamental analysis, cyclical analysis, long-term and short-term purchases, short sales, option writing and trading, among other strategies and investments to manage and evaluate client portfolios.

-The firm offers both traditional portfolio management (on a discretionary or non-discretionary basis), as well as web-based portfolio management through Betterment.
+The firm offers traditional portfolio management (on a discretionary or non-discretionary basis) as well as web-based portfolio management through Betterment.
 The firm also recommends third-party money managers and assists clients with managing held-away assets like 401(k)s.
-It helps address needs such as retirement planning, investment allocation, risk management and financial goal setting.
+It helps address needs such as retirement planning, investment allocation and risk management.

 How Long $1mm Lasts in Retirement